2003 NFL draft

-The draft took an odd turn with the Minnesota Vikings and their pick (seventh) in the first round.
-The Vikings were apparently attempting to consummate a trade when their fifteen-minute time allowance elapsed.
+The draft took an odd turn with the Minnesota Vikings and their pick (7th) in the first round.
+The Vikings were apparently attempting to consummate a trade when their 15-minute time allowance elapsed.
 The Jaguars who selected next were quick to pounce, turning in their card to select QB Byron Leftwich immediately after the Vikings' time elapsed.
 The Panthers also took advantage of the gaffe, selecting OT Jordan Gross before the Vikings recovered and selected DT Kevin Williams.
 Nevertheless, the mistake may have worked in the Vikings' favor as Williams went on to be a mainstay in their team, missing only four games in his first 10 seasons in the NFL and making six Pro Bowls.

 The colleges with the most players selected in the draft were Florida, Miami and Tennessee which each had eight players chosen.
 Meanwhile, Penn State and Miami each had four players selected in the first round.
 Eleven defensive linemen were selected in round one, eclipsing the previous record of nine, set in 2001.
 Ten underclassmen were taken in the first round, including three of the first four overall selections.
 The first round lasted nearly five hours.
 The Buffalo Bills selection of Miami's Willis McGahee as the first running back off the board was notable because he was recovering from a career-threatening injury he suffered in the Fiesta Bowl which it was believed could have caused him to miss the upcoming season.

-This draft is notable for its excellent undrafted players, including longtime Dallas Cowboys quarterback Tony Romo and longtime San Diego Chargers, Hall of Famer, tight end Antonio Gates.
+This draft is notable for its excellent undrafted players, including longtime Dallas Cowboys quarterback Tony Romo and San Diego Chargers Hall of Famer tight end Antonio Gates.